Image

 Drug Crimes Lawyer in Jasper County, MO: Protecting Your Rights and Future

 Drug crime penalties in Jasper County, MO are severe, but we know how to scrutinize every detail of your case to uncover weaknesses in the prosecution’s arguments.
-While every case is different, here’s how our drug crimes attorneys can help build a powerful defense strategy:
+While every case is different, here’s how our drug crimes attorneys can help build a robust defense strategy:

-Fighting Unlawful Search and Seizure
+Fighting Illegal Search and Seizure

 Under the Fourth Amendment, evidence obtained through an illegal search or seizure cannot be used against you.
 If law enforcement lacked probable cause or failed to obtain a valid warrant, we’ll push to have that evidence excluded.
 This could be the key to reducing your charges or getting a dismissal.

-Challenge Possession
+Disputing Possession

-Jasper County, MO possession charges hinge on proving that you had control over the drugs.
-If the substances were located in a shared area or there’s ambiguity about ownership, we can argue that you were not in possession.
-Missouri law recognizes two types of possession:
+Possession charges require sufficient evidence of possession of the drugs.
+If the drugs were found in a shared space or if ownership is unclear, we can argue that you were not in possession.
+There are two types of possession:

 2. Constructive Possession: While you may not have actual physical possession of a drug, you might have knowledge of and control of where the drugs are located, along with both the power and intention of physically possessing the drug at some time in the future.

-Proving Lack of Knowledge
+Proving Lack of Awareness

 Claiming Duress or Coercion